mailgva/Budget/readme.md

 # Budget
 <img src="http://s1.iconbird.com/ico/1012/EcommerceBusinessIcons/w256h2561350823474wallet256x256.png" height="200" width="200">

-The application for management and planning family budget.
+The application for management and planning family budgetItem.
 Features:
  - group of users (in section Profile has link to join to group)
  - contains 2 types operation - Spanding and Profit